MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-prepare-app.md

 ## Create a new Angular project

-To complete the rest of the tutorial, you need to create a new Angular project.
+To complete the rest of the tutorial, you need an Angular project.
 If you prefer using a completed code sample for learning, download the [Angular code sample](https://github.com/Azure-Samples/ms-identity-docs-code-javascript/tree/main/angular-spa) from GitHub.

 To build your Angular project, create a structure that looks like the following layout: